aimms/documentation/dataexchange/api.rst

 	:param fileSystem: string parameter holding the name of the file systems.
 	:param directory: local directory from which to upload files
 	:param pathPrefix: string parameter holding the path prefix of the directory within the file system to which the file must be uploaded.
-	:param recursive: optional paramter indicating whether only files within the given directory should be uploaded, or recursively.
+	:param recursive: optional parameter indicating whether only files within the given directory should be uploaded, or recursively.

 .. js:function:: dex::dls::DownloadFile